Hōnensai

 When the procession makes its way down to Tagata Shrine the phallus in its mikoshi is spun furiously before it is set down and more prayers are said.
 Everyone then gathers in the square outside Tagata Shrine and waits for the mochi nage, at which time the crowd is showered with small rice cakes which are thrown down by the officials from raised platforms.
 The festival concludes at about 4:30 p.m.

 The venerated Shinto deities are Mitoshi (御歳神, Mitoshi-no-kami) and the female deity Tamahime (玉姫命, Tamahime-no-mikoto).
-Mitoshi is the son of the Shinto male deity Toshigami (年神) or known by locals as Ōtoshi (大歳神, Ōtoshi-no-kami) and grandson of the Shinto deity Susanoo.
+Mitoshi is the son of the Shinto male deity Toshigami (年神), known as Ōtoshi (大歳神, Ōtoshi-no-kami) in Tagata, and is grandson of the Shinto deity Susanoo.
 Tamahime is a princess and the daughter of Ō'arata (大荒田命, Ō'arata-no-Mikoto), the matriarch of Owari clan (尾張氏) of her husband Takeinadane (健稲種命, Take'inadane-no-mikoto) who had two sons and four daughters.
 After her husband's death, she returned to his hometown Arata (situated close to Komaki), encouraged to cultivate with the help of her father Ō'arata, honor and achieved his achievements.

 In Inuyama City, there is another festival Sunday before at Ōagata Shrine.
 This festival includes floats shaped like a vulva, which complement the phallic-shaped mikoshi used in the festival.